 All Ages, In-Person Group Limit of 25

 Join one of our Staff Educators as they guide your group through the current exhibition on display.
-This includes an African Meeting House talk which gives a general overview of the Black Bostonians who lived on Beacon Hill in the 18th and 19th centuries.
+This includes a tour of our historic properties in Boston or Nantucket and a general overview of the 18th/19th c.
+African American communities that occupied these locales and led the fight to end slavery.

 MLK Summer Scholars Program

 Each summer since 2007, the Museum has hosted several Boston area high school students for paid internships through John Hancock’s MLK Summer Scholars program.
 Each summer, our Scholars have had the wonderful opportunity to immerse themselves in the rich history of Boston’s 19th-century black community on Beacon Hill, learn about the inner workings of a small non-profit, and gain valuable professional skills.

 Students in my class were so moved by the experience of being in the museum and in the Meeting House (as one student said, "Frederick Douglass spoke there?!").
 I know that all of us will be thinking about Boston, sociology, and our own everyday lives in a radically new way after yesterday afternoon.